-Graphical user interface – a spatial editor and result viewer
+Graphical user interface – a model editor and result viewer

 With MOP user interface, the user can:

 - edit any part of input model data (in tables or in a spatial map view),

 - display and print pressure diagram and pump operation diagrams,

-- display MOP result data in a spatial view – e.g. color scales of velocity, temperatures, pressures or any other result quantity can be presented), in tables or in time series charts;
+- display MOP result data in a spatial map view (e.g. color scales of velocity, temperatures, pressures or any other result quantity can be presented), in tables or in time series charts;